Cycling news - Coronavirus and cycling - what races are still on and which teams are still racing?

 EF Pro Cycling

-EF Pro Cycling have asked the UCI and race organisers RCS Sports to withdraw from the three major races, Milan-San Remo, Strade Bianche and Tirreno-Adriatico - races that would later be pulled from the calendar.
+EF Pro Cycling asked the UCI and race organisers RCS Sports to withdraw from the three major races, Milan-San Remo, Strade Bianche and Tirreno-Adriatico - races that were subsequently pulled from the calendar.

 Team Jumbo-Visma